MicrosoftDocs/winrt-api/windows.ui.startscreen/startscreenmanager_supportsapplistentry_1161203799.md

 # Windows.UI.StartScreen.StartScreenManager.SupportsAppListEntry

 ## -description
-Checks if the app can be pinned to the current Start Screen.
+Checks if the app can be pinned to the current Start screen.
 ## -parameters

 ### -param appListEntry